How hydrodynamic interactions alter polymer stretching in turbulence: Stretching statistics amidst HI

-The effects of HI increase in magnitude with $\h$ while remaining qualitatively the same [see Fig. S2(c) in the supplemental material \citep{supplement} where the analogue of Fig.~\ref{fig:pdfR-HI}(b) is presented for $\h = 0.49$].
+The effects of HI increase in magnitude with $\h$ while remaining qualitatively the same [see Fig. S2(c) in the SM \citep{supplement} where the analogue of Fig.~\ref{fig:pdfR-HI}(b) is presented for $\h = 0.49$].
 Also, as already demonstrated by the results for $\Rmean$ in Fig.~\ref{fig:avgR-Wistar}(b,d), reducing the number of beads in the chain weakens the hydrodynamic shielding effect of HI.
-So, the changes to the PDF of $R$ are similar but smaller for ten-bead chains, when compared to twenty-bead chains [see Fig. S2(d) in the supplemental material \citep{supplement}].
+So, the changes to the PDF of $R$ are similar but smaller for ten-bead chains, when compared to twenty-bead chains [see Fig. S2(d) in the SM \citep{supplement}].